-In FY22, Staff will develop the second phase of the ES program aimed at reaching CEA-required 2030 goals.
+In FY22, Staff will develop the second phase of the ES program, which will be aimed at reaching CEA-mandated 2030 goals.
 Staff recommends funds be used for incentives to help achieve New Jersey's ES goals, to provide cost-sharing in order to leverage USDOE ES funding, and to retain a consultant to assist Staff in these activities.